sachinmc/Filebased_CMS/data/about.md

 # Ruby is...

 A dynamic, open source programming language with a focus on simplicity and productivity.
-It has an elegant syntax that is natural to read and easy to write
+It has an elegant syntax that is natural to read and easy to write.

+Loading an image:

+![alt text][logo]

+[logo]: image_file0.jpg